 Without knowing anything about your personal situation, I’d says odds are pretty good that you’ll be able to visit Taiwan in 2021.
-As of late August 2020, the country has already started re-opening its borders to business travelers and students, and has expressed interest in allowing tourists in again as soon as possible.
+As of November 2020, the country has already started re-opening its borders to business travelers and students, and has expressed interest in allowing tourists in again as soon as possible.

 “As soon as possible” is a vague term, of course, and a deliberately vague one at that.
 Certainly, if the ability to cross the border was based simply on the (excellent) Taiwan coronavirus response, you’d already be there.

 Whether you’re urgently trying to figure out when you can travel to Taiwan again, or are more generally curious about visiting amazing Taiwan destinations next year, I hope you’ll continue reading.